 There is so much going on in programmatic this year (especially in the US), so awards are an excellent way to recognize leaders in the space.
 There is so much negativity associated with the word “programmatic,” and with good reason.
 Recognizing and rewarding the people who use programmatic properly proves that programmatic can be great.

-Sponsors for the awards include: Media IQ, Intermarkets, Unacast, Bid Switch, Digital Remedy and Open X.
+Sponsors for last year's awards included: Media IQ, Intermarkets, Unacast, Bid Switch, Digital Remedy and Open X.